Speech delay: Therapies and treatments

 For children that have a physical disorder that is causing difficulty forming and pronouncing words, parents and caregivers suggest using and introducing different food textures to exercise and build jaw muscles while promoting new movements of the jaw while chewing.
 Another less studied technique used to combat and treat speech delay is a form of therapy using music to promote and facilitate speech and language development.
-It is important to understand that music therapy is a newer therapy and has yet to be thoroughly studied and practiced on children with speech delays and impediments.
+Music therapy is a newer therapy, and has yet to be thoroughly studied and practiced on children with speech delays and impediments.